 ICELAND

 Volcanic earth and Arctic air.
 Ethereal blues.
 Mineral-rich waters and centuries-old lava.
+Stargazing under a blanket of Northern Lights.
 Out of this world landscape.
 Robes all day.

 Try the 7 course menu at the Retreat's Moss restaurant for masterfully prepared, local sustainable dishes.
 Visit Blue Lagoon's signature Lava Restaurant and try lava rock salt butter with Icelandic bread and torched Arctic char, followed by lamb or cod.